 Gardening

 Perhaps one of the most powerful manly images in America is that of the yeoman farmer- he’s the self-reliant man who cultivates his own land to provide for his and his family’s needs.
 You don’t need a homesteading plot to start getting in touch with the land; a small square in your backyard will suffice.
 If you have a job that keeps you cooped up in an office all day with artificial light and stale recycled air, gardening is a great hobby to pursue in order to get some exercise, sunlight, and fresh air.
 As you watch your garden grow from seeds to plants, you’ll find yourself becoming more in tune with the seasons.
 When you harvest your small crop, you’ll feel a sense of accomplishment that beats any high score on a video game.
 And when you make your first meal with vegetables grown in your very own garden, you’ll feel a surge of manly pride.
-If you’re looking to get started with gardening, check out this informative and well written article by J.D.
-Roth of Get Rich Slowly.
-And be sure to stop by the AoM Community Group: A Man’s Garden.
+If you need more convincing, check out our article on why you should be a gentleman gardener.

 Classic Car Restoration